BELLO-ABIBAT/skillharvastLearning/README.md

 #   4.0   INTRODUCTION TO POWERBI
 ###   INTRODUCTION
 PowerBi is a data visualisation and business intelligent tool that converts data from different data sources to inter active dashboard and Bi reports. it is a collection of software services, appand connectors that work together to turn your unrelated source of data to coherent, visually immersivenand interactive insights.

+PowerBi suites provides multiple software connector and services such as

+- PowerBi desktop
+- PowerBi services- This is based on SMS.
+- PowerBi mobile apps- This is available for different platforms.
+Generally, it is used by business users to consumers data and build business intelligent reports.